 On Duty with the Queen: My Time as a Buckingham Palace Press Officer by Dickie Arbiter.
 From escorting Prince Charles on far-flung trips to becoming one of Princess Diana's most trusted confidantes, Dickie Arbiter was catapulted into the media circus surrounding the world's most famous family.

 Royal Family: Years of Transition by Theo Aronson.
 A study of the Windsor dynasty, both its major and minor members, during the 20th century.

 Inheritance: A Psychological History of the Royal Family by Dennis Friedman.
 Updated edition.
 Traces the many problems of the royal family, from Queen Victoria's nursery to the rigid and traditional upbringing which awaits Prince George.

 The Royal Family Operations Manual by Robert Jobson.
 Looks behind the scenes at the Windsors, their family tree, personalities, residences, annual engagements, and more.

 Bright Young Royals: Your Guide to the Next Generation of Blue Bloods by Jerramy Fine.
 A guide to single royals: who they are, where to find them, "how to win their hearts."
 Published in 2011.

 The Regal Rules For Girls by Jerramy Fine.
-How to move to London, dress like Kate Middleton, party with Prince Harry, and behave at Royal Ascot.
-With essential English etiquette and lists of the best places to meet eligible Englishmen, this is a manual for any girl who wants to cross the pond in style.
+How to move to London, dress like Kate Middleton, and behave at Royal Ascot.
+With English etiquette and lists of the best places to meet eligible Englishmen.

 The Women of Windsor: Their Power, Privilege & Passions by Catherine Whitney.
 Examines the lives of Britain's Queen Elizabeth II, the Queen Mother, Princess Margaret, and Princess Anne.